A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 When serotonin becomes very low, the adrenal glands don't receive signals from the brain to produce cortisol and DHEA.

-The most important thing is to have patience with yourself and your life situation.
-To pause and be kind to yourself.
-If you've pushed yourself too far, there is no "quick fix" - it takes time to return to your former self or better yet: a "new you".
+If you've pushed yourself over the edge, there is no "quick fix" - it takes time to return to your former self or rather: a "new self".

 Recovery